LEADING OFF: Superheroes in NY, Ivy Leaguers in Milwaukee | FOX Sports

 SONNY’S SUPPORT

 Despite a 3.29 ERA, Sonny Gray is just 3-6 in nine starts for the Yankees since being acquired from the Athletics in a July trade, in part because New York has scored one or fewer runs in five of those games.
-Gray and the Yankees will try to get a victory in a matchup against Toronto right-hander Joe Biagini (3-11, 5.33).
+Gray and the Yankees can clinch a spot in the postseason with a win against Toronto or losses by both the Angels and Rangers.

 —